RoggerFabri/mopidy-icesnap/README.md

 ## Mopidy with Icecast

-This setup streams music from a chosen source and stream it via an Icecast Server, making the stream accessible network wide or internet wide should you want to expose your server.
-Icecast doesn't synchronize the listeners/clients so, although this setup can be used to a multi-room scenario, it won't deliver the perfect setup.
+This setup streams music from a chosen source and stream it via an Icecast Server, making the stream accessible network wide or internet wide in case you want to expose your server, behind a reverse proxy, for example.
+Icecast doesn't synchronize the listeners/clients so, although this setup can be used to a multi-room scenario, it won't deliver the perfect experience (Mopidy with Snapcast is made for that).
 A good use is to stream music for an internet radio.

 In this setup, Mopidy-Iris is controlled at: `http://<your-server-ip>:6681` and Icecast is streamed at: `http://<your-server-ip>:8001`.
 The Icecast container comes with a basic webpage with an audio player to play whatever Mopidy is streaming.
 See the `icecast/www` folder for details.
+Of course the ports can be customized on demand via `docker-compose` and you can expose your service through HTTPS using a reverse proxy.
+In my local network I'm using Caddy Server <https://hub.docker.com/_/caddy> as my reverse proxy solution to serve my services in HTTPS.

 ### Configuration